 Paying a credit card early: What you need to know

-• Paying your credit card early means paying your balance before the due date or making an extra payment each month.
+• Paying your credit card early means making one or more payments before the due date each month.

 • You may be able to lower your credit utilization ratio by making an extra payment or paying before the statement closing date.